Cantera/cantera/doc/sphinx/userguide/reactor-tutorial.md

 sim.preconditioner = precon  # Add it to the network
 ```

-The results of time time integration are the same as before:
+The results of the time integration are the same as before:
 ```{code-cell} python
 sim.advance(1)
 reac.thermo()
 ```

+The approximate Jacobian matrices used to construct the preconditioners do not currently
+account for terms that link multiple reactors in the same network.
+For networks of this
+type, the iterative solver may exhibit convergence errors for systems where the default
+direct solver does not.
+If the solver converges, the solution will satisfy the error
+tolerances, even though the Jacobian matrix is not exact.

 ## Common Reactor Types and their Implementation in Cantera

 ### Batch Reactor at Constant Volume or at Constant Pressure

-If you are interested in how a homogeneous chemical composition changes in time when it
+If you are interested in how a homogeneous chemical mixture changes state in time when
-is left to its own devices, a simple batch reactor can be used.
+isolated from the surroundings, a simple batch reactor can be used.
 Two versions are
-commonly considered: A rigid vessel with fixed volume but variable pressure, or a system
+commonly considered: a rigid vessel with fixed volume but variable pressure, or a system
 idealized at constant pressure but varying volume.

-In Cantera, such a simulation can be performed very easily.
-The initial state of the
-solution can be specified by composition and a set of thermodynamic parameters (like
+The initial state of the solution can be specified by composition and a set of intensive
-temperature and pressure) as a standard Cantera {py:class}`Solution` object.
-From this
+thermodynamic parameters, like temperature and pressure, as a standard Cantera
-base, a {py:class}`Reactor` or a {py:class}`ConstPressureReactor` can be created,
+{py:class}`Solution` object.
+From this base, a {py:class}`Reactor` or a
-depending on if a constant volume or constant pressure batch reactor should be
+{py:class}`ConstPressureReactor` can be created, depending on if a constant volume or
-considered, respectively.
-The behavior of the solution in time can be simulated as a
+constant pressure batch reactor should be considered, respectively.
+The behavior of the
-very simple {py:class}`ReactorNet` containing only the single created reactor.
+solution in time can be simulated as a {py:class}`ReactorNet` containing only the single
+reactor.

 An example for such a batch reactor is given in
 [`reactor1.py`](/examples/python/reactors/reactor1).